prakrutk/MPC-for-UGV/README.md

 $\alpha_f$ is the slip ratio of the front wheel. \
 $\alpha_r$ is the slip ratio of the rear wheel.

-Assuming small slip angle and small slip ratio, the forces acting on the car can be written as:
+Assuming a small slip angle and small slip ratio, the forces acting on the car can be written as:

 $$ f_{f_x} = C_ls_f$$